oicr-gsi/seqware-browser/README.md

 Uses the function get_XML_Data from wideInstrumentReport.pm perl module for each run

 Note: perl module outputs returned object into json file that is taken in by a separate javascript file to upload to mongo (can't directly upload to mongo because unable to use MongoDB.pm on the cluster due to outdated C compilier libc6.so)

+function: RunReport.pl new job for every run

+Run time: Total for all run jobs approx 1h (qw and r and hqw)